University Of California Study Finds No Evidence Of A 'Cal Exodus'

 LOS ANGELES (CBSLA) — A new study by University of California researchers has determined that no, there is no “Cal exodus.”

 The most recent census resulted in California losing a congressional seat for the first time due to slowing population growth.
-And while some high-profile technology companies and at least one billionaire publicly left the state, the study determined there was no evidence of an abnormal increase in residents planning to move out of the state.READ MORE: Deadly Police Shootings Of Unarmed Civilians Will Now By Investigated By The State, Under New Guidelines
+And while some high-profile technology companies and at least one billionaire publicly left the state, a poll of 3,000 people determined there was no evidence of an abnormal increase in residents planning to move out of the state.READ MORE: Caught On Video: Bear Cub Takes Midnight Stroll Through Thousand Oaks

 “Sliced and diced by geography, race, income and other demographic factors, our efforts have produced a clearer picture of who perceives California as the Golden State versus a failed state,” UC Regent John A Perez said in a statement.
 “The empirical data will be at once, disappointing to those who want to write California’s obituary, as well as a call to action for policymakers to address the challenges that caused some to lose faith in the California Dream.”